 Care for your child:

 - Limit your child's activity to prevent bleeding.
 Have your child lie on the couch or rest quietly until the day after the procedure.
 He or she should not play sports or do vigorous activity after the procedure.
 Ask your healthcare provider when your child can return to normal activities.

 - Relieve your child's gas and discomfort.
-Have your child lie on his or her right side.
+Have your child lie on his or her left side.
 Your child may need to take short walks to help move the gas out.
 Give your child small meals until the bloating improves.
 Start with clear liquids such as juice.
 If your child does okay with clear liquids, start giving his or her usual foods.
 Ask your child's healthcare provider if your child needs to be on a special diet.

 Follow up with your child's doctor as directed: